-- Wear appropriate personal protective equipment (PPE): slip resistant rubber boots, chemically resistant rubber gloves, and safety glasses with side shields at a minimum. - Wash hands thoroughly with soap and warm water before eating or drinking.
 Use water that has been boiled for at least one minute and allowed to cool.
 Alternatively, water disinfected for personal hygiene use may be used.
-(For hand washing, add 1⁄3 to 1⁄6 teaspoon household bleach per gallon of water and allow to stand for 30 minutes before using.
+(For hand washing, add to 1/4 teaspoon household bleach per gallon of water and allow to stand for 30 minutes before using.
 If treated water is still cloudy after 30 minutes, repeat treatment with household bleach and allow to stand until clear).
 Hand sanitizers are not effective when hands are visibly dirty.
-The Centers for Disease Control and Prevention has more information on food and water safety after a storm (http://emergency.cdc.gov/disasters/floods). - Wash contaminated clothing in hot water, detergent, and bleach.
-Clean PPE before reuse.
+The Centers for Disease Control and Prevention has more information on food and water safety after a storm. (emergency.cdc. gov/disasters/floods).